 Amanda Mbuvi, Assistant Professor of Religion, High Point University

-Martin Nguyen, Associate Professor of Islamic Religious Traditions; Faculty Chair for Diversity, Fairfield
+Martin Nguyen, Associate Professor of Religious Studies; Director of the Islamic World Studies Minor Program; Faculty Chair for Diversity, Fairfield University

 Scott R. Paeth, Associate Professor of Religious Studies, Peace, Justice & Conflict Studies, DePaul University